baedyl/ProAIContent/SETUP.md

 ### Step 4: Verify Installation

 1. Open http://localhost:3000 in your browser
-2. You should see the ProAIContent dashboard
+2. You should see the Wand Wiser dashboard
 3. Try generating some content to verify the OpenAI integration

 ## 🏗️ Build for Production